DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 Symptoms of an Incorrect firmware Version
 =========================================

-There several common symptoms of a an incorrect firmware version
+There several common symptoms of a an incorrect firmware version:

 * If you set up the command station in |Access Point mode|, then the SSID (Network Name) the displayed will be "DCCEX_SAYS_BROKEN_FIRMWARE" or "UPDATE_ESP_FIRMWARE".
 * You can't connect to the displayed Access Point.